Credit card: Air Travel Card

-Early general purpose charge cards
+Early general-purpose charge cards

-The concept of customers paying different merchants using the same card was expanded in 1950 by Ralph Schneider and Frank McNamara, founders of Diners Club, to consolidate multiple cards.
-The Diners Club, which was created partially through a merger with Dine and Sign, produced the first "general purpose" charge card and required the entire bill to be paid with each statement.
-That was followed by Carte Blanche and in 1958 by American Express which created a worldwide credit card network (although these were initially charge cards that later acquired credit card features).
+The concept of customers using the same card to pay different merchants was expanded in 1950 by Ralph Schneider and Frank McNamara, the founders of Diners Club, to consolidate multiple cards.
+Diners Club, which was created partly through a merger with Dine and Sign, produced the first "general purpose" charge card and required the entire bill to be paid with each statement.
+That card was followed by Carte Blanche, and in 1958 by American Express, which created a worldwide charge card network.